renatomaia/coutil/README.md

 Most Coutil functions like [`system.random`](doc/manual.md#systemrandom-buffer--i--j--mode) require that you call them from a coroutine, and also that you run Coutil's [event loop](doc/manual.md#event-processing).
 Fortunately,
-all this can be done automatically by the [`demo/console.lua`](demo/console.lua) script that emulates the standard Lua console while doing all Coutil's boilerplate under the hood.
+all this can be done automatically by the [`demo/console.lua`](demo/console.lua) script that emulates the [Lua standalone interpreter](https://www.lua.org/manual/5.4/manual.html#7) while doing all Coutil's boilerplate under the hood.
-To execute the script `singlethread.lua` above, use the `console.lua` script.
+To execute the script `singlethread.lua` above, use the `console.lua` script, as shown below.

 ```
 $ lua demo/console.lua singlethread.lua